DataDog/KubeHound/docs/dev-guide/wiki.md

 ## Push new version

 The website will get automatically updated everytime there is changemement in [docs](https://github.com/DataDog/KubeHound/tree/main/docs) directory or the [mkdocs.yml](https://github.com/DataDog/KubeHound/blob/main/mkdocs.yml) file.
 This is being handled by [docs](https://github.com/DataDog/KubeHound/blob/main/.github/workflows/docs.yml) workflow.

+!!!
+Note
+    The domain for the wiki is being setup in the [CNAME](https://github.com/DataDog/KubeHound/tree/main/docs/CNAME) file.